 Tintinnabuli Mathematica is an experiment in programming Arvo Pärt’s tintinnabuli method of composition.
 The process has two stages.
-Firstly, a melody (or M-voice) is created by generating a string of notes and timings.
+Firstly, a melodic part (or M-voice) is created by generating a string of notes and timings.
 Then harmonic tintinnabuli parts (T-voices) are generated by applying transformation rules to the melody.

 To generate a melody, a program was written to select notes from a scale, which in this case is A natural minor, i.e. all the white notes on a piano starting from A. Two types of generative method are used: random selection and series based on integer sequences (e.g. the Fibonacci sequence or the series of prime numbers).
 The random methods include equal-weighted choice of pitch and duration which generates notes scattered all over the scale, and a random walk method which produces wandering melodies of close pitches, varying in closeness depending on the maximum size of interval.
 In the random walk method, the scale is treated as cyclic, so that if the notes wander off the bottom of the scale they re-appear at the top, and vice versa.
 Generating notes based on number sequences (developed with help from the wonderful Online Encyclopedia of Integer Sequences) produces a variety of patterns – many of which are quite predictable or repetitive, whilst others are fractal and some are irregular, e.g. the prime numbers.
 One of the issues with these number sequences as is that many of them tend towards infinity, which would quickly go out of range of the instrument and our range of hearing.
 In these cases, the program includes a modulo operation based on the scale length to keep the numbers within range.
 Pärt sometimes uses algorithmic patterns in his music, a clear example of which is Für Alina, with the number of notes per phrase cycling around a series from 1 to 8 notes and back.
 Cantus in Memory of Benjamin Britten has a fractal structure.
 It is composed of layers of similar descending parts at different tempo rates and pitch ranges, played at increasingly slower rates and lower ranges.
 Matt Keil’s analysis of the Cantus points out that this technique is known as a mensuration canon, a medieval form of composition.